Archives: Services

 Punching

 Minimize your tooling costs by receiving parts punched with a high pierce count.
 O’Neal Manufacturing Services (OMS) offers steel punching utilizing CNC machinery for accuracy and repeatability from start to finish.
-Our punching equipment includes a Strippit LVD punch press, Angle Masters punch press, Ironworker punch press, a turret press, and sheet and plate machines to load, punch, shear, notch, bend, and unload.
-Our punching equipment is also used on angles and flat bars.
+Our punching equipment includes a Strippit LVD punch press, several Angle Masters punch presses, an Ironworker punch press, a turret press, and sheet and plate machines to load, punch, shear, notch, bend, and unload.
+These advanced machines ensure that each component is fabricated to precise specifications, maintaining consistency across large production runs.

 • Agriculture Equipment